Jasonburns234/We-are-The-Champions/README.md

 # We-are-The-Champions
-Firebase app to provide endorsements add endorsements one click to add liked, double click to remove endorsement from the DB
+Firebase app to provide endorsements add endorsements one click to add likes, double click to remove endorsement from the DB

 # Hi 👋 I am Jason Burns
 ## Developer